Characters of the Devil May Cry series: Patty Lowell

-First appearing in The Animated Series, Patty is a young girl, descended from a powerful sorcerer who imprisoned the demon known as Abigail.
+First appearing in The Animated Series, Patty is a young girl, descended from powerful sorcerer Alan Lowell, who imprisoned the demon known as Abigail.
 After Dante protects her from some demons, she lives with him at Devil May Cry until Abigail is destroyed, after which she is reunited with her birth mother.
 Patty makes a voice-only cameo appearance in Devil May Cry 5, repeatedly attempting to invite Dante to her 18th birthday party.
 In English, Patty is voiced by Hilary Haag in The Animated Series and Haviland Stillwell in Devil May Cry 5.
 In Japanese, she is voiced by Misato Fukuen in the anime and Yū Shimamura in Devil May Cry 5.

 J.D.
 Morrison

 First appearing in The Animated Series, Morrison is Dante's closest friend and broker.
 He finds Dante jobs, acts as a handyman to keep Devil May Cry functioning, and offers him advice on how to be a better person.
 Morrison returns in Devil May Cry 5, having been heavily redesigned from his previous appearance.
 Following the game's events, Morrison becomes the new owner of the Devil May Cry office.
 In English, Morrison is voiced by Rob Mungle in The Animated Series and Joey Camen in Devil May Cry 5.
 In Japanese, he is voiced by Akio Ōtsuka.